apache/flink-statefun/stateful-functions-docs/docs/overview/tech_space.rst

 State-centric
 =============

 FaaS and serverless application frameworks are **compute-centric**: they elastically scale dedicated resources (processes/containers) for computation.
-Interacting with state (in a database) and other functions is not their core strenght and less well integrated, compared to **Stateful Functions**.
+Interacting with state (in a database) and other functions is not their core strength and less well integrated, compared to **Stateful Functions**.
 A good example of fitting use cases is the classical `Image Resizing with AWS Lambda <https://aws.amazon.com/blogs/compute/resize-images-on-the-fly-with-amazon-s3-aws-lambda-and-amazon-api-gateway>`_.

 In comparison, **Stateful Functions** is more **state-centric**: the framework scales state and the interaction between different states and events.
 Computation exists mainly in the form of the logic that facilitates the interaction of events and states.
 The sweet spot is event-driven applications that have interacting state machines and need to remember a contextual information, such as the :ref:`Ride Sharing Application example <stateful_functions>`.